Select a Service below for more information

 We do not pressure guests to change their ways, but when we discover a readiness to move from destitution to the arduous path toward self-sufficiency, we give moral support and any other help that we can.

 Jobs are posted in the Kitchen that might be of interest to our guests.
-Most of the jobs are low-skill, part-time or seasonal.
+Most of the jobs are for low-level skill, part-time or seasonal.

 - Empowers children to be ready to thrive at school intellectually, socially, emotionally